flojug/bibicode/README.md

 # bibicode

-A crate and an app to convert any integer from one numeral system to another.
+A crate and an app to convert any natural number from one numeral system to another.

 Two numeral systems must be defined :
 - one for the input number
 - and one for the output.

-Any integer (of any length) can then be converted from one system to the other and vice-versa.
+Any natural number (of any length) can then be converted from one system to the other and vice-versa.

 This library uses shift-adjust algorithm (and reversed shift-adjust) to convert numbers.
 Binary is used as a pivot radix.
 This method was described here : [Convert binary number to any base](https://www.edn.com/design/systems-design/4460458/Convert-binary-number-to-any-base).